Top 10 Cons & Disadvantages of PayPal

 • Privacy-conscious users may feel uncomfortable with the amount of data shared.

-Example: A user was surprised to learn that PayPal shared their information with marketing agencies after they made a purchase through the platform.
+Example: A user was surprised to learn that PayPal shared their information with marketing agencies after they purchased the platform.

 Solution: Users should review PayPal’s privacy policy and adjust their account settings to limit data sharing.
 Consider using alternative payment systems with stricter privacy policies.